lyj729047457/Rust_node_test_harness/README.md

     * [Fetching the log lines that triggered an event](#get-logs)
 * [How to benchmark events](#benchmarking)
 * [Getting basic statistics](#statistics)

-### <a name="framework-setup">Setting up the Test Harness</a>
-The test harness still has a few limitations.
-In particular, this framework is only guaranteed to operate correctly under the following conditions:
-* The node must be an Aion Java Kernel node.
-* The config.xml file must have the `TX` logger level set to `TRACE`.
-* The `NodeListener` class has the ability to wait for a transaction to be processed.
-This functionality only works on kernel builds that contain the commit `b6fb4a5`, which is on the `master-pre-merge` branch.
-* The `RPC` class has the ability to wait for a node to sync with the network.
-This functionality only works on kernel builds that contain the commit `ec32f1c` (currently a Pull Request to the `master-pre-merge` branch).

 ### <a name="configure-local-node">Configuring a local Java Kernel node</a>
 #### <a name="build-source">Building from source</a>